There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 Their bodies have a color that can be described as brownish-gray with spots of red and bands of brown.
 And a midsection that was covered in crimson shapes that resembled half moons.

-You can find them dozing off in the warm sun atop boulders and logs that are located close to the lake.
+You can find them dozing off in the warm sun atop boulders and logs near the lake.

-They consume fish, frogs, and toads and are also known to consume small mammals as a source of food occasionally.
+They consume fish, frogs, and toads and are also known to occasionally consume small mammals as a source of food.

-Northern Water snakes spend the colder months of the year hibernating in tunnels located close to the water; they emerge in the warmer months.
+Northern Water snakes spend the colder months of the year hibernating in tunnels close to the water, emerging in the warmer months.

 5. Eastern Hognose Snake

-There have been sightings of Eastern Hognose snakes in the Merrimack River in Northern New Hampshire.
-They are deemed endangered due to the low population of the species in the state.
+Sightings of Eastern Hognose snakes in the Merrimack River in Northern New Hampshire have been reported.
+Due to the low population of the species in the state, they are deemed endangered.

 They have stocky bodies and can reach lengths between 20 and 35 inches (50 and 88 centimeters).